cmu-pasta/DateSAT/docs/hybrid.md

 # Hybrid Method

-The hybrid method uses dual representation: epoch-primary with lazy Y/M/D derivation.
+The hybrid method uses a dual-lazy representation: both epoch and Y/M/D exist conceptually, and either side is derived lazily only when needed.
+Neither side is auto-linked to the other; instead, operations derive the required representation on demand.

 ## Data Types